-"Is there a safe treatment for tinea when your pregnant?
+"Is there a safe treatment for tinea when your pregnant?"

 I am pregnant and have been on strict bed rest for over a month now.
 I have patches of tinea on my breasts, stomach, and arm.
 Is there a safe treatment for me because I am pregnant?
 I am only allowed to shower twice a week so it makes it tougher to get rid of.

 However, if the spots are really bothering you, you should discuss this with your doctor and ask for one of the topical medications.
 Typically we use topical selenium, or one of the other topical anti fungal medications.
 Another option is ketoconazole shampoo which is typically okay during pregnancy.
 The real question is which of these, if any, is okay with your OB/GYN.
 The only way to find out is to schedule an appointment with him or her and ask.
 Obviously none of these topical agents will work as well as the oral agents such as oral fluconazole.
 However, they may be helpful in controlling your symptoms if your symptoms are severe.
 If you are having symptoms of itching, but the spots themselves don't bother you too much, then it might be better just to use topical Benadryl which is generally thought to be okay during pregnancy.
 Again, please speak with your doctor.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.